dickersontd1/CS-499/README.md

 ### **Description**

-The original artifacts included in this section are projects and assignments that demonstrate my foundational knowledge in computer science.
+The original artifacts included in this section are projects and assignments that demonstrate my foundational knowledge in computer science, specifically from the **CS-340: Advanced Programming Concepts** course.
 These artifacts highlight my ability to design, implement, and test software applications.
 Each artifact serves as a testament to my technical skills and the progression of my learning throughout the program.

 - **animalShelter.py**: This script was initially designed to implement basic CRUD operations for managing an animal shelter database.
 It connected to a MongoDB database and provided methods to create, read, update, and delete records.
   - [Click here](https://github.com/dickersontd1/CS-499/blob/main/Final%20Capstone/Algorithms%20and%20Data%20Structures/Original%20Artifact/animalShelter.py) to view the original `animalShelter.py` artifact.